Professional wrestling: Development of stylistic conventions

-In the early 20th century, the style of wrestling used in professional wrestling matches was catch wrestling.
+In the early 20th century, the style of wrestling that was mimicked in professional wrestling matches was catch wrestling.
 Promoters at the time wanted their matches to look realistic and so preferred to recruit wrestlers with real grappling skills.
 In his memoir, Lou Thesz recalled that when he started wrestling as a boy in the 1920s, only people trained in legitimate wrestling could see that professional wrestling matches were staged.
 In the 1920s, a group of wrestlers and promoters known as the Gold Dust Trio introduced moves that have since become staples of the mock combat of professional wrestling, such as body slams, suplexes, punches, finishing moves, and out-of-ring count-outs.

 By the early 1930s, most wrestlers had adopted personas to generate public interest.
 These personas could broadly be characterized as either faces (heroes) or heels (villains).
 Native Americans, cowboys, and English aristocrats were staple characters in the 1930s and 1940s.
 Some wrestlers played different personas depending on the region they were performing in; with the rise of television and thus national exposure, most wrestlers maintained a single persona and narrative.
 Wrestlers also often used some sort of gimmick, such as a finishing move, eccentric mannerisms, or out-of-control behavior (in the case of heels).
 The matches could also have gimmicks, such as wrestlers fighting in mud or piles of tomatoes.
 The most successful and enduring gimmick to emerge from the 1930s were tag-team matches.
 Promoters noticed that matches slowed down as the wrestlers in the ring tired, so they gave them partners to relieve them.
 It also gave heels another way to misbehave by double-teaming.

-Towards the end of the 1930s, faced with declining revenues, promoters chose to focus on grooming charismatic wrestlers with no regard for their skill as they believed it was charisma that drew the crowds, and wrestlers who were both skilled at grappling and charismatic were rarer.
-Since most of the public by this time knew and accepted that professional wrestling was staged, realism was no longer paramount and a background in authentic wrestling no longer mattered.
-After this time, matches became more theatrical and any semblance professional wrestling had to catch wrestling faded.
+Towards the end of the 1930s, faced with declining revenues, promoters chose to focus on grooming charismatic wrestlers with no regard for their skill as they believed it was charisma that drew the crowds, and wrestlers who were both skilled and charming were very rare.
+After this time, matches became more theatrical and any semblance professional wrestling had to legitimate wrestling styles faded.
 The personas of the wrestlers likewise grew more outlandish.
 Gorgeous George, who performed throughout the 1940s and 1950s, was the first wrestler whose entrance into the arena was accompanied by a theme song played over the arena's loudspeakers, his being Pomp and Circumstance.
 He also wore a costume—a robe and hairnet, which he removed after getting in the ring—and had a pre-match ritual where his "butler" would spray the ring with perfume.
 In the 1980s, Vince McMahon made entrance songs, costumes, and rituals standard for his star wrestlers; for instance, McMahon's top star, Hulk Hogan, would entertain the audience by tearing his shirt off before each match.